Asking Successful Swing Change Questions - Where do you want to go

 And, as the title states – this article is primarily about where you want to go and a little bit how to get there.

-Two Swing Change Questions for basically ALL solutions
+Four Swing Change Questions for basically ALL solutions

 2. Sling the Golf Swing = you deliberately delay your arms to create a sling in a baseball style golf swing.
 This keeps the blade in order through delaying the wrist release so that the blade is squared with body rotation.
 This exists with e.g. Milo Lines or George Gankas.
+This would be more a “the body drives the motion” style of solution.
+Think Dustin Johnson and Victor Hovland and you get the picture.
+Downside?
+You need to be athletic and fit (and please consult expert coaches, not me in this pattern).

 Additionally, there are many other techniques that are less commonly defined but still contribute to the overall motion.
 These include more unified body movements or using the shoulders in a certain way to generate power.
 However, these methods are not as widely represented on the professional tour, and I’ve excluded long-driving-specific protocols, as they focus primarily on power rather than consistency.